 Image credit: starbright

-Jade, precious stones and wood carvings are very typical Chinese style souvenirs and Taiwan obviously has its fair share these items.
+Jade, precious stones and wood carvings are very typical Chinese-style souvenirs and Taiwan obviously has its fair share of these items.
 Wood carvings can range from Chinese deities to animals and even to furniture (though I doubt you’d be able to ship that back home, so forego the temptation).

 Where to buy them: For wood carvings, you would want to pick those up while in Miaoli County.
 Although you can probably find carpenter stores in any place in Taiwan, the town of Sanyi in Miaoli County is known to be home to some of the finest wood craftsmen around.
 For stone ornaments, some of the finest marble can be found in Hualien, near Taroko National Park.